open-contracting/deploy/docs/reference/index.rst

 Redash
 ~~~~~~

-There should be a minimum of two `admin <https://redash.open-contracting.org/groups/1>`__ members from OCP, and at most two from CDS and ODS.
+There should be a minimum of two `admin <https://redash.open-contracting.org/groups/1>`__ members from OCP only.

 Users should belong to a single group.
-Non-admin staff of OCP, CDS and ODS should belong to the `unrestricted <https://redash.open-contracting.org/groups/5>`__ group.
+Non-admin staff of OCP should belong to the `unrestricted <https://redash.open-contracting.org/groups/5>`__ group.

 Redmine CRM
 ~~~~~~~~~~~

-There should be a minimum of two `Administrator <https://crm.open-contracting.org/users?sort=admin%3Adesc%2Clogin>`__ roles from OCP, and at most two from CDS and ODS.
+There should be a minimum of two `Administrator <https://crm.open-contracting.org/users?sort=admin%3Adesc%2Clogin>`__ roles from OCP only.

 See the `Helpdesk process documentation <https://docs.google.com/document/d/1h68dx7fSszAJMkNjR0_rIK2iivzv4s5Nvu-C0fUj380/edit>`__ for access to Redmine CRM.